flame-code/FLAME/docs/minhocao.rst

 Input/Output files
 ==================

+In addition to the standard *flame_in.yaml* file, further input files are required to start a MHM run.
+Also, important information will be written into output files other than *flame_log.yaml*

 **poscur.ascii/poscur.vasp**: starting or current configuration of a MHM run either in the *ascii* or *vasp* format, in Angstrom.
 Will be overwritten continuously as the simulation progresses with the